codemancers/restful_route_version/README.md

             end
         end

+   One thing to note is only routes which were cached via `cache_route => true` can be reused for inheritance.
+Normal namespace blocks aren't cached.

 2. Dynamically defines controllers between versions.
 So if v11 inherits 'notes' route from v10, and v11 doesn't have its own NotesController defined the, plugin will automatically define Api::V11::NotesController which will inherit from Api::V10::NotesController.